Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 980, in theory, should be a lot faster than the GeForce GTX 960 overall. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 980 should perform much faster than the GeForce GTX 960 overall. (explain)

-Texel RateThe GeForce GTX 980 will be much (approximately 100%) faster with regards to anisotropic filtering than the GeForce GTX 960. (explain)
+Texel RateThe GeForce GTX 980 is quite a bit (more or less 100%) faster with regards to anisotropic filtering than the GeForce GTX 960. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison